Nianfo: Nianfo in East Asia

 In China, the practice of nianfo was codified with the establishment of the separate Pure Land school of Buddhism.
 The most common form of this is the six syllable nianfo; some shorten it into Ēmítuófó/Āmítuófó.
 In the Japanese Jodo Shinshu sect, it is often shortened to na man da bu.

 Variations and alternate names

 Alternate Sanskrit phrases

+In an East Asian Buddhist context the term nianfo or nembutsu generally refers to the recitation of Amitabha Buddha's name.
+Technically speaking however, the term literally means "Buddha Recollection" and hence can apply to the recitation of any Buddha's name, such as reciting "Namo Shakyamuni Buddha" or "Namo Mahavairocana Buddha" etc. The Lotus Sutra and other texts mention the generic: namo buddhāya.
+In these cases, the term nianfo is often prefigured by the name of that Buddha.
+For example, the Japanese term Shaka Nembutsu refers to the recitation of Namo Shakyamuni Buddha.
+Some Mahayana sutras, like the Ajitasena sutra and the Medicine Guru Sutra, indicate that "hearing" and "preserving" the name of other Buddhas like Shakyamuni and Medicine Guru, will also have the same effect as nianfo on the name of Amitabha (i.e. rebirth in Sukhavati).
+Furthermore, nianfo can also refer to devotional phrases used for bodhisattvas as well, such as: Namo'valokiteśvarāya, Namo Guanshiyin Pusa, Namo Mañjuśriye, etc.

-While almost unknown, and unused outside of the original Sanskrit, the texts provide a recitation of Amitābha's alternate aspect of Amitāyus as:
+While almost unknown, and unused outside of the original Sanskrit, Indic texts provide a recitation of Amitābha's alternate aspect of Amitāyus as: